-Complaints of Internet misuse will be dealt with by a senior member of staff.
+Complaints of internet misuse will be dealt with by the headteacher.
 Any complaint about staff misuse must be referred to the headteacher.
 Complaints of a child protection nature must be dealt with in accordance with school child protection procedures.
 Pupils and parents will be informed of the complaints procedure.

-Community use of the Internet
+Community use of the internet